If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 The Legend of Zelda: A Link to the Past and Four Swords contains two games:

-• A Link to the Past, a port/remake of the SNES original with a few bugfixes and additions (such as the Riddle Quest) as well as the typical GBA-era "enhancements" (such as added voice-overs for Link, based off Young Link's voice-overs from Ocarina of Time).
+• A Link to the Past, a port/remake of the SNES original with a few bugfixes and additions (such as the Riddle Quest) as well as the typical GBA-era "enhancements" (such as added voice clips for Link, based off Young Link's voice clips from Ocarina of Time).
+A list of the specific changes from SNES to GBA can be seen here.

 • Four Swords, a multiplayer-only adventure in which multiple Links team up to defeat Vaati the wind mage.
 Beating this game unlocks the Palace of the Four Sword in A Link to the Past, featuring harder versions of the game's bosses and an all-new boss fight against the Links from Four Swords.